KrishDaruka/guess-my-number/README.md

 # GUESS-MY-NUMBER Project

-A small number guessing game on the browser
+A small number guessing game on the browser made with the complete JavaScript tutorial.